-The Harbor Café, our hospital cafeteria, is available for breakfast and lunch meal services.
+The Harbor Café, our medical center cafeteria, is available for breakfast and lunch meal services.
 Evening meals are available upon request.
 Vending machines located in the Harbor Cafe are available until 6:00 p.m.

-Patients traveling by RV whose family members wish to remain on campus may use electric hookups in hospital parking areas if approved by the Facilities Department.
+Patients traveling by RV whose family members wish to remain on campus may use electric hookups in the medical center parking areas if approved by the Facilities Department.

 Mail and Flowers

-Volunteers deliver flowers to patients daily as well as letters, packages, and e-mails sent via the hospital’s website.
+Volunteers deliver flowers to patients daily as well as letters, packages, and e-mails sent via Peace Harbor's website.
 Letters that come after your discharge will be sent to your home.
 Flowers that come after your discharge will be returned to the florist.
 Stamps, stationery and cards may be purchased in the gift shop.

 Flowers, toys, candies and gift items are available in the volunteer-operated gift shop just off the main floor lobby.
-All proceeds benefit patient care at Peace Harbor Hospital Foundation.
+All proceeds benefit patient care at Peace Harbor Medical Center Foundation.
 For information on deliveries, call (541) 997-8412.
 The Volunteer Gift Shop is open weekdays 10:00 a.m. to 4:00 p.m.